wendyverdonk93/docs/content/tools/payment-pages/dynamic-styling-payment-pages.md

 4. Add the `template_id` to your API request for **every** transaction.

-## 2. Provide `template` object structure in the transaction request
+## Provide template object structure in the transaction request
 You can also style templates in real time.
 See the template code on API - [Dynamic styling](https://docs.multisafepay.com/api/#dynamic-styling).

 1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com).